Assessment of Parkinson's Disease Medication State through Automatic Speech Analysis: Conclusions and future work

 \section{Conclusions and future work}

 This work presents an approach that combines speech processing and deep learning techniques to perform automatic classification of the medication state of PD patients by leveraging personal speech-based bio-markers.
 We devise a speaker-dependent approach and investigate the relevance of different acoustic-prosodic feature sets.
-Test results show an accuracy of 82.66\% in a mixed-speech task and a remarkable accuracy of 93.92\% in a semi-spontaneous speech task.
+Test results show an accuracy of 90.54\% in a mixed-speech task and a remarkable accuracy of 95.27\% in a semi-spontaneous speech task.
 These results show the potentials of this approach towards the development of personalized and reliable systems for a daily, remote monitoring and scheduling of medication intake of PD patients.

 Further work will pursue the acquisition of more speech data to perform more exhaustive and relevant experimentation, together with an analysis of how the proposed approach scales to new and larger corpora.
 Presumably, this would also open the door to new and more elaborated approaches using convolutional and/or recurrent neural networks, and to speaker-independent approaches.
 We plan to continue investigating that approach in combination with the use of speech embeddings (e.g., i-vectors and X-vectors) that may convey specific information relevant to the medication state classification task.
 Speaker-independent models may also serve as a good starting point for the development of more powerful speaker-dependent models by means of retraining them using speaker-specific speech data.
-Finally, we plan to further investigate on the lower performance of the eGeMAPS-based systems, since these features convey prosodic and voice-quality related information that should be valuable in this task.